mj8295/Data_Projects/docs/CrossShopping.md

 ORDER BY dist.userID, chain
 ;
 ```
+#### Part 5.2: Create the Customer Detail View
--- Creates customer_detail view which is used for both the Overall Shopping Behaviors Table and the Cross Shopping Table
+This will be used to build both the Overall Shopping Behaviors Table and the Cross Shopping Table.
+This view uses the data from the data warehouse view.

+This view is created by summing the total visits to each chain by each customer.
 ```sql
 DROP VIEW customer_detail;
 CREATE OR REPLACE VIEW customer_detail AS